Carbonate1/Brandon-Chattha.github.io/README.md

 What technology stack did you use to develop this website?
 Why did you choose this stack?
     I used only HTML as that's all I needed.
 Everything was formatted just as I wanted with only this lanuage.

+## Video Questions
+In 3-4 sentences, explain what pull requests (PRs) are and their purpose.
+    Pull requests are used to merge two branches that may have conflicting code.
+By using pull requests, programmers can easily see what has been changed, why (via comments), and what conflicts between the two merging branches.
+Describe what the green and red colours indicate when viewing Files changed on a pull request.
+    The "+34" in green indicates that 34 new lines of code were added.
+The "-42" in red indicates 42 lines of code were deleted.
+Suppose you have the following branches on github (develop, test and production) and you are currently on the develop branch.
+    In your own words, describe what following git command does (git merge test):
+        Git will attempt to merge changes from test into develop.
+    Explain why this message has appeared and what it means.
+        The message means there are conflicts between the current branch and test at the time of attempting to merge.
+Lines 2 and 3 conflict with line 5.
+    Identify which line(s) of code belong to which branch (develop and test) Lines 2 & 3 belong to the current branch (develop) while line 5 belongs to the branch attempting to merge into current (test)

 [Project Repo Link](https://github.com/Carbonate1/Brandon-Chattha.github.io.git)

 [Project Website Link](https://carbonate1.github.io/Brandon-Chattha.github.io/)